While sunlight has health benefits, it is important to take precautions to protect ourselves from potentially harmful UV rays.

 During the Winter and Spring months, it is important to protect yourself while pursing snow sports, such as skiing, snowboarding, or snowshoeing.
 The sun’s reflection off of snow can increase the amount of UV radiation you receive by up to 85%.
 Wearing sunscreen and sunglasses will help protect exposed areas.
 It is recommended that you take the same precautions during Summer water sports.

-An SPF30 is the minimum protection recommended and the sunscreen should be applied twenty minutes before heading outdoors to give time for the sunscreen to activate.
+An SPF30 is the minimum protection recommended, and sunscreen should be applied twenty minutes before heading outdoors to allow for activation time.
 Remember to reapply every two hours, or after swimming or perspiring.

 When you are unsure of the UV strength on a particular day, it is useful to consult the UV index.
 The UV index is a simplified measurement system for the sun’s damaging rays and a guideline to protection.
 These are available online and as phone apps.